ioriomauro/healmydocker/README.md

         ioriomauro/healmydocker:latest
     ```

     This is the simplest way.
-It will run HealMyDocker as a standalone
+It will run HealMyDocker as a standalone,
-    container, in detached mode, with non network, mounting the host docker
+    ephemeral container, in detached mode, with no network, mounting the host
-    socket to it.
+    docker socket to it.

 2.  docker-compose standalone